Wednesday, October 9, 2024

 Ed says that "the troubles on my picture [presumably 1954's Jail Bait] have ended," meaning that he will now be able to pay his previous debt to Bela.
 On the other hand, producer George Weiss says that Ed and Bela's previous film, Glen or Glenda (1953), has not turned a profit yet.
 Ed is dubious of this, because Weiss has managed to pay off $1,000 in debts since it opened and Ed is owed 50% of the take.
 Ed further claims he has two more films in the works and thinks he can get Bela $5,000 for ten days of work.
 Ed will be producing Bela's movie for Monogram and will decide who gets paid what.

-Bela has sent some press clippings to Ed, which Ed then forwarded on to Alex Gordon for preservation.
+Ed mentions some press clippings that Bela has sent him.
+Ed says he forwarded these to Alex Gordon for preservation.
 Ed also congratulates Bela on extending his Vegas show another two weeks and says that it will not be difficult to line up some film work for the veteran actor now.
 He boasts that, between himself and Lou Sherrill, Bela now has "two good men on [his] side."
 Ed closes the letter by promising to write again soon.
 He also asks about some "collars" and some publicity photos.

 March 11, 1954: Ed apologizes for not writing sooner, but he has been busy working on a script for director-producer Ron Ormond.
 Ed says that Ormond will use a photo of Bela in his upcoming book.
 Ed brings up the "collars" from the previous letter and says that "no one" has paid for them yet. ("Let's not mention it until we get a bill.")
 Ed is also happy that Bela's Vegas show is continuing, even though the actor is complaining of exhaustion.
 Ed assures Bela that he is universally known and loved, and his success at the Silver Slipper proves it.
 He then mentions he is enclosing a bill for the publicity pictures.